Cycling Alpe d'Huez | climbing Alpe d'Huez from Bourg d'Oisans

-Alpe d’Huez in the French Alps is probably in the top five of the world’s most famous cycling ascents.
-The world famous 21 bends have featured in many exciting stage finishes of the Tour de France over the years with the last being in 2016.
+Cycling Alpe d’Huez 21 bends in the French Alps is probably in the top five of the world’s most famous cycling ascents.
+The world famous climb has featured in many exciting stage finishes of the Tour de France over the years with the last being in 2018.
 The ascent also plays a big part in amateur competitions such as the annual Marmotte Granfondo which also finishes at the top.

 The road is in good condition and is kept open all year.
 It has kilometre markers detailing the gradient ahead and the remaining kilometres to the summit which can be a help or hindrance.